 Homeschool mama, years of parenting and homeschooling responsibilities occupy your attention.

-Yet all these activities don’t necessarily reflect our core individuality.
+Yet all these activities don’t necessarily reflect your core individuality.

 Do you know who you are homeschool mama?